ls-/ls_UI/README.md

-## oUF LS
+## ls: UI
-oUF-based UI, that not only replaces default unit frames, but also customises buttons, action bars, minimap, etc. and provides some extra features.
+Yet another UI, but this one is a bit special.

 ## Download
 - [WoWInterface](http://www.wowinterface.com/downloads/info22662-oUFLS.html)